Altimis/Scweet/README.md

 ## Results :

 The CSV file contains the following features (for each tweet) :

-- 'UserName' : username
+- 'UserScreenName' :
-- 'Handle' : handle
+- 'UserName' : UserName
 - 'Timestamp' : timestamp of the tweet
 - 'Text' : tweet text
 - 'Emojis' : emojis existing in tweet